UnsignedByte/MassSpec-Data-Visualizer/utils/README.md

 ## HeatMap

 HeatMap containing spectral data and basic analysis.
+Takes selected data columns from *Protein* tab of Byonic data and combines all datasets into one heatmap.
+Proteins are identified across all datasets and combined into one rank.

 ### Files